Trustee Guide

 Why Trust Meeting Minutes Matter More Than Most Trustees Think

 Trust meeting minutes are the official record of trustee decision-making.
 They're how you prove — to a beneficiary, an attorney, an accountant, or a court — that a decision was made properly, by the right people, for the right reasons.
+If you're new to trust administration, our new trustee guide covers the broader responsibilities you'll need to understand.

 Most trustees understand this in theory.
 In practice, many produce minutes that look right but don't contain the substance that makes them legally useful.
 A template only helps if you know what it's supposed to contain and why.
+For the full picture of trust record-keeping requirements, see our trust formalities guide.

 The Anatomy of Proper Trust Meeting Minutes